 The Chiang Mai global learning center offers graduate courses that can be applied to various degree programs.
 Please refer to the program details of M.A.
 Intercultural Studies, Doctor of Intercultural Studies, Ph.D.
 Intercultural Studies and Ph.D.
 Intercultural Education.
 All courses offered are designed to help missionaries, both expatriates and nationals become more competent in cross-cultural settings.
 Specialized courses can be developed for the specific needs of the individual students.

-The Chiang Mai global learning center offers semester-long courses taught by Cook faculty in intensive, two-week classroom sessions with continuing online communication with professors throughout the remainder of the semester.
+The Chiang Mai global learning center offers semester-long courses taught by Cook faculty in intensive, one-week classroom sessions with continuing online communication with professors throughout the remainder of the semester.

 Sessions are taught once a year in January.

 The courses being taught in Chiang Mai are also currently offered on the Biola campus towards the Ph.D. in Intercultural Education program.
 This allows interested students to complete 49 percent of the coursework in Chiang Mai, Thailand, and the remainder of the coursework on Biola's campus in La Mirada, Calif.
-Please contact Patti Colombo at firstname.lastname@example.org for more information.
+Please contact John Marriott at firstname.lastname@example.org for more information.

 For M.A. and Ph.D. students on site in Chiang Mai, there is a tuition discount available that reduces the cost by one third.
 The tuition discount is given automatically to all M.A. and Ph.D. students attending class in Chiang Mai.
 No application is necessary.
 No discount is available for the Doctor of Intercultural Studies program because the reduction is already built into the standard Doctor of Intercultural Studies tuition rate.